 In this document ‘adoptive’ refers to people who care for children not biologically their own, including adoptive parents, special guardians, stepparents, and kinship carers.
 ‘Adopted’ refers to children not living with their family of origin whether formally adopted or not.

-Catchpoint was founded in 1998 as a therapeutic organisation dedicated to the support of children who had experienced early and complex trauma, and those who cared for them.
-Very often these children had had extremely disrupted lives, and many had been fostered or adopted.
-Today our approach still focuses on nurturing positive attachments between the child/ren and their long-term family, using specialist creative arts to help address the effects that trauma has had on their lives.
+Catchpoint was founded in 1998 as a therapeutic organisation dedicated to the support of children, young people and adults who had experienced early and complex trauma, and those who care for them.
+Today our approach still focuses on nurturing positive attachments within relationships, working towards gaining a deeper sense of self.
 We also place a strong emphasis on providing support for families and carers too.

 - to provide information and advice to families, adults and professionals about trauma, secondary trauma and attachment related issues